Slack alternatives: why should you consider them and what are the best ones?

 In case your team needs to offer great support since this Slack alternative doesn’t offer native tools for customer experience, you’ll need to signup and pay for additional tools to fully support customers.
 That means extra cost, and extra-work to handle your support tickets and chats since they might be spread over a variety of unrelated tools.

-Element sells itself as a “Nirvana for developers” and this is true once it was built by developers.
+This team chat solution sells itself as a “Nirvana for developers” and this is true once it was built by developers.

 This is visible in their UX, which ends up not being friendly for non-technical users and hindering the day-to-day operations of some team members.